Cheswick Green Primary School Pupil premium strategy statement

 5 |

-Work with CSAWs (school’s AWO partner) to raise attendance and reduce persistent absence for pupil premium learners through targeted approaches. |
+Work with CSAWs (school’s AWO partner) and Inclusion Officer to raise attendance and reduce persistent absence for all learners but particularly pupil premium learners through targeted approaches. |

 DfE endorses use of recovery premium funding to deal with non-academic barriers to success, such as attendance